I spied some firewood.

 Because of ice earlier in the week, we had an overnight guest (who needed to be at the airport early the next morning.)
 Mr. Sommer slept in John Isaac's bed and we had JI sleep in the master closet so we wouldn't have to root Schaeffer from his room.
 Anyway, JI made a GIGANTIC pallet in the closet and loved it so much begged to recreate said pallet in his floor.
 He's been sleeping in a tent this week.

-Friday night, Hubby and I were on a hottttt date when it started snowing.
-We left The Fold (yum) to chat in a coffee shop but decided -en route- to go straight home.
+The Fold (yum) to chat in a coffee shop but decided -en route- to go straight home.
 The roads went from passable to very slick in ten minutes; we almost had to walk home.

 Saturday morning, our eldest woke us up EARLY.
 He was dressed and ready to play in the white stuff.
 Below he was trying to make a snowman but it was still too cold to stick together.